great-expectations/great_expectations/docs/expectation_gallery/1-the-build_gallery.py-script.md

 #### gallery-tracebacks.txt

-This file is only created if any exceptions occured while:
+This file is only created if any exceptions occurred while:

 - trying to load an Expectation
 - trying to get an Expectation's implementation from the registry